Hifumi Abe: 2015 Grand Prix Ulaanbaatar

-Abe then returned to the tour at the Grand Prix in Ulaanbaatar.
-Abe's first fight was against Georgia's Masha Margvelashvili.
+Abe then returned to the tour at the 2015 Ulaanbaatar Grand Prix.
+Abe's first fight was against Georgia's Vazha Margvelashvili.
 Abe won by two waza-aris, the first of which using kosoto gari and the second using his main skill sode tsurikomi goshi.
 He then faced Mongolia's Batgerel Battsetseg, and won by ippon and yuko.

 Abe faced budding rival Tomorkhuleg in the final, and scored first for a waza-ari, however was defeated by ippon in the final minute when Tomorkhuleg threw him using kosoto gari.

 2015 All-Japan Championships

 The All-Japan Championships in Fukuoka was Abe's first senior national championships.
 It was his final year competing nationally as a high school student.

-Abe defeated Yuki Hashiguchi by shido in his first fight, then subsequently lost to Kengo Takaichi in just a minute and half when Takaichi pinned him using ushiro-kesa-gatame for ippon, leaving him to settle for a bronze medal.
+Abe defeated Yuuki Hashiguchi by shido in his first fight, then subsequently lost to Kengo Takaichi in just a minute and half when Takaichi pinned him using ushiro-kesa-gatame for ippon, leaving him to settle for a bronze medal.